Using SMS short codes for lottery promotion

 Some of the issues you should consider and discuss with your legal advisors and any potential service provider before proceeding include:

 You should also be aware of other regulatory requirements.
-For example, the PSA are introducing special conditions, which you will need to follow as of the 1 October 2018, in order to offer lotteries using SMS short codes.
+For example, the PSA have introduced special conditions, which you will need to follow as of the 1 October 2018, in order to offer lotteries using SMS short codes.